Ernie Anderson: Personal life and death

-Influence and legacy
+Legacy

-Among others he influenced, Anderson influenced the film work of his son Paul Thomas Anderson and of the director Jim Jarmusch.
+Among others he influenced, Anderson influenced the film work of his son Paul Thomas and of the director Jim Jarmusch.
 In Paul Thomas Anderson's third film Magnolia, Earl Partridge is dying of cancer like Ernie Anderson.
 Paul Thomas Anderson has also confirmed that the fireworks scene in his film Boogie Nights was inspired by his father's use of fireworks on the Ghoulardi program.
 Jarmusch, who watched Ghoulardi as a child living in the Cleveland area, has stated that he was greatly influenced by the character's "anti-hierarchical appreciation of culture" and selection of "weird" background music.

 Anderson as "Ghoulardi" has also been cited as an early influence on many Cleveland and Akron-area musicians who formed influential rock and punk bands in the 1970s, including Devo, The Dead Boys, Pere Ubu, and The Cramps.

 More than a decade after his death, radio stations could still license Anderson's voice for promotions.
 By paying a licensing fee, stations including New York City's WHTZ used Anderson's voice for positioning statements such as, "If it's too loud, you're too old" and "Lock it in and rip the knob off!"